StavrosNe/PasswordPy/README.md

-Sure!
-Here's the same text formatted using Markdown:

 # Password Manager Application

 This is a small password manager application that I created as a hobby project to learn new things using Python.
 The application allows users to store and manage their passwords securely using encryption and hashing.